CharanKonchada/Mikasa-AI-version-2.0/README.md

 Every line of code.
 Every design choice.
 It’s all for one reason:

 > **To make your AI finally feel like *yours*.**

+---
+### ⚠️ Disclaimer for New Users:

+If you're new to **Mikasa AI**, we recommend checking out [Version 1.0](https://github.com/CharanKonchada/Mikasa-AI-Version-1.0) & [Version 1.1](https://github.com/CharanKonchada/Mikasa-AI-Version-1.1) first.
+It explains the core concept, inspiration, and structure of Mikasa AI in detail.
+Start there to fully appreciate how far she’s come. 💖